MENU

 A vertical line Scatter chart

-There's now a better way to produce vertical line charts and that's to use the Horizontal Bar chart.
+There's now a better way to draw vertical line charts and that's to use the Horizontal Bar chart [documentation].
 There's quite a few options for it (including a spline mode) and there's a couple of demos for it in the download archive (hbar-vertical-line.html and hbar-vertical-line-multiple.html).
+There's also a demo of an animated vertical Line on the RGraph blog.

 [No canvas support]